 We do this a lot and they feel heard.
 They know their voices matter.
 They usually work it out.
 They learn to resolve these conflicts over time.
 They learn to listen to each other.
 They learn that their needs have value.
 We all form these new patterns in our brains.

-Abby is a mind-body coach for compassionate moms who are at a crossroads.
+Abby is a somatic coach for sensitive moms with older kids who are at a crossroads.
 They replenish and rediscover themselves, reclaim their sense of confidence, clarity, and well-being and empower themselves to create a path that lights them up.